MikelEiza/myVault/README.md

 To use MyVault you will need a fully functional [Vault](https://www.vaultproject.io/) backup with LDAP authentication (other authentications will be added in the future).
 You could login with Token too.

 ## How to use it
-You will need to do checkout the project and get the submodule for the editor:
+You can see in [demo](https://yuki.github.io/myVault/login.html) link.
+If you want to checkout in your local machine, clone the project and get the submodule for the editor:

 ```
 git clone https://github.com/yuki/myVault.git
 cd myVault
 git submodule update --init deps/editor.md
 python2.7 -m SimpleHTTPServer 8000
 ```